-All proceeds of the Balancing the Biome Summit go to support Return to the Heart Foundation.
+All proceeds of the Balancing the Biome Summit support Return to the Heart Foundation.
 Read on for more information on their vital mission transforming Native communities with Indigenous women-led initiatives.

 You've had an incredible journey; tell us a bit about yourself!

 I am Oglala Lakota and was raised on the Pine Ridge Reservation in South Dakota.
 I am an Emmy-award winning social justice storyteller, non-profit leader, activist, author, media strategist, and producer focused on advocacy on behalf of Indigenous people’s rooted worldview.
 I have a diverse professional background working with tribal, corporate and nonprofit organizations, including current National Board Member for Women’s March and former CEO of Native Americans in Philanthropy.

 What prompted the creation of Return to the Heart?